-Federal regulations require that Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/ID) and Nursing Facilities have evidence that all alleged incidents of client abuse, neglect, financial exploitation or other serious incidents are thoroughly investigated and that actions are taken to prevent further harm while investigations are in progress.
+Federal regulations require that ICF/MR facilities and Nursing Facilities have evidence that all alleged incidents of client abuse, neglect, financial exploitation or other serious incidents are thoroughly investigated and that actions are taken to prevent further harm while investigations are in progress.
 The Division of Developmental Disabilities (DDD) established a Statewide Investigation Unit (SIU) independent of the Residential Habilitation Centers (RHCs) to conduct investigations of suspected client abuse or neglect or other critical client incidents.
+This policy explains how the DDD-SIU operates in conjunction with the Washington State Patrol (WSP) Special Investigations Unit located within DSHS.